 Welcome to my website!

-I am a Research Assistant Professor in the Department of Biomedical Engineering, New Jersey Institute of Technology (NJIT).
-My research interest is mainly on understanding brain connectivity and brain network organizations using brain imaging techniques such as functional magnetic resonance imaging (fMRI).
-Click here for details about my research.
+I am a Research Assistant Professor in the Department of Biomedical Engineering at the New Jersey Institute of Technology (NJIT).
+My research primarily focuses on understanding brain connectivity and the organization of brain networks using advanced neuroimaging techniques like functional magnetic resonance imaging (fMRI).
+For more details about my work, you can explore my research page.

 Current projects